 - she was not exposed to diethylstilbestrol (DES) before birth

 Having a Pap test every 2 years is a change from the yearly screening that many women have had in the past.
 But studies have shown that the risk of cervical cancer is the same in women who have screening every 2 years compared with women who have yearly screening.
 Also, in women 30 years and older who have had three normal Pap results in a row, the risk of developing severe dysplasia is low.
 Therefore, screening every 3 years for these women is a safe option.
 It is important to discuss your own situation with your health care provider.
-You should still see your health care provider every year for well woman care and any reproductive health care
+You should still see your health care provider every year for well woman care and any reproductive health care or information.

 If you are 30 years or older, you also can be tested for the cancer-causing types of HPV at the same time you have your Pap test.
 Testing for these types of HPV in women 30 years and older can help predict whether dysplasia will be diagnosed in the next few years, even if Pap test results are normal.
 If the results of both your HPV test and Pap test are normal, the chance that you will develop mild or moderate dysplasia in the next 3–5 years is very low.
 You do not need to have these tests again for another 3 years.